 A Brief Biography

-A native of Cambridge, MA, I am a MassArt graduate; class of 1974.
 I received a BFA in painting and Illustration.

-Concurrent with my association with BAAA, I had the privilege of being an affiliate artist from 1988 - 1991, with AAMARP (African-American Master Artists-in-Residence Program at Northeastern University) founded by Prof. Dana Chandler, in Boston, MA.
+Concurrent with my association with BAAA, I became an affiliate artist from 1988 - 1991, with AAMARP (African-American Master Artists-in-Residence Program at Northeastern University); founded by Prof. Dana Chandler, in Boston, MA.

 .